Alex-Kopylov/diagram_generator/INITIAL.md

 ## AGENT ARCHITECTURE:

-The service uses an intelligent agent that plans and executes diagram creation through a set of specialized tools.
+The service uses LangGraph as the LLM framework to orchestrate an intelligent agent that plans and executes diagram creation through a set of specialized tools.
 The agent:

-1. **Plans** the diagram structure based on the natural language description
+1. **Plans** the diagram structure based on the natural language description using LangGraph's workflow capabilities
-2. **Executes** the plan using available tools in a structured sequence
+2. **Executes** the plan using available tools in a structured sequence with LangGraph's tool calling and state transitions
 3. **Returns** the generated diagram without exposing underlying Python code

+**Note**: LangGraph uses "State" as its internal framework concept for managing workflow state, but this is different from the service's stateless requirement.
+The service itself remains stateless (no user sessions, no database persistence) while using LangGraph's stateless runs feature for each request.

 ### Available Tools: